 -The main way is writing down a passage, or entire solo, and then committing it to memory.

--You can do the same as above without writing it down (but you might forget it at some point)
+-You can do the same as above without writing it down (though you might forget it at some point)

 -The hardest is learning a solo without writing it down or using an instrument.
 It's tough but it really improves your musical memory.

 Now it is possible to learn jazz from transcribing.
 But it is also possible to over-rely on transcribing.
-I have seen people transcribe the hardest, fastest solos but when I asked them to jam they couldn't play squat.
+I have seen people transcribe the hardest, fastest solos but when I asked them to jam they couldn't come up with anything decent.
 This leads me to my next point...

 Absorb what you transcribe.
 You really should figure out what makes the particular player you are transcribing unique and should be able to copy it rhythmically, melodically, and dynamically.
 Then, try to develop that style into something more "your own".
 You can also transcribe other instruments.
 If you want to become more melodic, transcribe horns.
 Do you find yourself not listening to the bass player's lines?
 Transcribe some bass lines and I bet you will start paying more attention.